Are you paying attention?

 Emotional contagion

-The article on emotional contagion aligned with other studies I have read about how people in close proximity – even complete strangers – pick up each other’s emotions.
-In the work context, the person who is top in the hierarchy is the one whose emotions will prevail.
+The article on emotional contagion aligned with other studies I have read about how people nearby – even strangers – pick up each other’s emotions.
+In the work context, the person who is top of the hierarchy is the one whose emotions will prevail.
 So, when the boss is in a bad mood, the team will be too.
 When people are in bad moods, creativity and innovation are stifled.
 By not managing our emotions, we are not bringing our best emotional brain to the table.

 Both of these articles were a great reminder about how as leaders, it is important to attend to your intellectual brain and your emotional brain.
 Your people deserve your best emotional space and your best intellectual involvement.